QuestPDF/QuestPDF-Documentation/api-reference.md

 ## Grid

-- The Grid elements builds entire layout based on multiple Row elements put inside a Stack.
+- The Grid elements builds entire layout based on multiple Row elements put inside a Column.
 - Space is divided into multiple columns (12 by default).
 - Each item can take multiple columns.
 - If in the row there is not enough space for the item, it is pushed to the next row.